Central Massachusetts Railroad: MBTA purchase and discontinuance

 Despite the end of passenger service on the Central Massachusetts Branch freight service continued well into the 1970s.
 Trains ran to South Sudbury 3–4 times each week and traveled as far as Hudson when needed, usually 1–2 times per week.
-With no business in Marlborough the B&M took the last section of the Marlborough Branch out of service in 1974.
-On December 27, 1976 the B&M sold the Central Massachusetts Branch as well as its Budd RDC fleet and several other lines to the MBTA but retained the rights to freight service.
+With no business in Marlborough the B&M took this segment of the Marlborough Branch out of service in 1974.
+On December 27, 1976, the B&M sold the Central Massachusetts Branch as well as its Budd RDC fleet and several other lines to the MBTA but retained the rights to freight service.
 Business continued to decline however, and by 1977 the B&M had to reduce service to runs as needed.
 That same year the railroad removed the track between Berlin and Hudson from service as it had deteriorated to the point of being unsafe.
 In August 1979 the B&M petitioned the ICC to abandon the Central Massachusetts Branch between Berlin and Waltham North Station and the remaining segment of the Marlborough Branch.
-The last train to Hudson ran on June 19, 1980 and the last train west of Waltham about a month later on August 14.
-The B&M officially took the track west of Bacon Street in Waltham out of service on September 11 and the United States District Court overseeing the B&M's bankruptcy approved the abandonment in October.
+The last train to Hudson ran on June 19, 1980, and the last train west of Waltham on August 14.
+The B&M officially took the track west of Bacon Street in Waltham out of service on September 11 and the United States District Court overseeing the B&M's bankruptcy instead approved a permanent discontinuance in October.
+More recently, two Massachusetts courts and a state agency refer to the ROW's status as "inactive".
 Around the same time the B&M and MBTA increased vertical height clearances along the New Hampshire Route main line.
 This made the Hill Crossing Freight Cutoff obsolete and in 1980 the B&M and MBTA took up the Central Massachusetts Branch track between Hill Crossing and North Cambridge Junction to make room for the MBTA's Red Line.